kolobook146/Civil-Engineer-Classifier-Bot/docs/business/sheets/schedule_field_rules.md

   - `Forecast Start = Planned Start`
   - `Forecast Finish = Planned Finish`
   - `Remaining Duration = 0`
-- for historical quantity-driven rows:
-  - `Actual Quantity = Planned Quantity`
+- quantity-managed historical rows resolve `Actual Quantity = Planned Quantity`;
-  - `Actual Cost` may stay on the standard quantity-driven formula and therefore resolve to `Planned Cost`
-- for historical non-quantity rows:
-  - `Actual Quantity` stays blank
-  - `Actual Cost = Planned Cost`
+- non-quantity historical rows keep `Actual Quantity` blank and may resolve `Actual Cost = Planned Cost`.

-For open quantity-driven rows in `schedule_current`:
+For later open rows in `schedule_current`:

+- fact collection is restricted by a hidden helper sheet `fact_collection_map`;
+- every one of the 152 template rows is assigned to at most one project `P01-P07` for formula-fed fact collection;
+- the assignment anchor date is `2026-04-01`;
+- preferred project choice is the closest clone start on or after the anchor date;
+- if no clone starts on or after the anchor date, the fallback is the closest earlier clone;
+- within one shared match key, the same project cannot be assigned twice unless all seven project slots are already exhausted;
+- the shared match key is:
+  - `Stage`
+  - `Function`
+  - `Work Type`
+  - `Unit`

+For later assigned rows in `schedule_current`:

 - `Actual Quantity` is aggregated directly from `data_facts` by:
   - `Stage`